MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/create-ollama-agent.md

 ```

 For the initial implementation, the agent to returns "Hello World!" to prove that you created the
 correct interfaces.
-You will also add a `try-catch` block to catch and handle any expections when
+You will also add a `try-catch` block to catch and handle any exceptions when
 the user tries to cancel the operation.

 Add the following code to your `Chat` method.